Methamphetamine use while Breastfeeding

 Methamphetamine should not be used as a recreational drug by nursing mothers because it may impair their judgment and child care abilities.
 Methamphetamine and its metabolite, amphetamine, are detectable in breastmilk and infant's serum after abuse of methamphetamine by nursing mothers.
 However, these data are from random collections rather than controlled studies because of ethical considerations in administering recreational methamphetamine to nursing mothers.
 Other factors to consider are the possibility of positive urine tests in breastfed infants which might have legal implications, and the possibility of other harmful contaminants in street drugs.
-In mothers who abuse methamphetamine while nursing, withholding breastfeeding for 24 to 48 hours after the maternal dose has been recommended; however, the American College of Obstetrics and Gynecology recommends that mothers who are actively abusing methamphetamine should not breastfeed.
+In mothers who abuse methamphetamine while nursing, withholding breastfeeding for 24 to 48 hours after the maternal dose has been recommended.
+However, breastfeeding is generally discouraged in mothers who are actively abusing amphetamines.

 Maternal Levels.
 Two nursing mothers who were intravenous methamphetamine abusers collected milk samples just before methamphetamine injection and every 2 to 6 hours after injection for 24 hours.
 Because the drugs were illicit street drugs, the doses of methamphetamine were not known.
 Peak and average milk methamphetamine concentrations were about 160 mcg/L and 111 mcg/L in one woman and 610 mcg/L and 281 mcg/L in the other, respectively.
 Milk methamphetamine concentrations fell with half-lives of 13.6 and 7.4 hours, respectively.
 Amphetamine, thought to be derived from metabolism of methamphetamine, was present in relatively constant concentrations in the milk of both mothers, averaging 4 and 15 mcg/L, respectively.
 The authors estimated that the infants would have received 16.7 and 42.2 mcg/kg per day of methamphetamine and 0.8 and 2.5 mcg/kg per day of amphetamine, respectively.
 These estimated mg/kg infant doses of methamphetamine are lower than therapeutic doses of the equipotent dextroamphetamine for older children with attention deficit hyperactivity disorder.
 However, this is not evidence of safety for breastfed infants because the data on these two women can not be extrapolated to other methamphetamine abusers.